ibm-cloud-docs/sell/conref.md

 {: #update-support-details-api}
 {: api}

-You can programmatically update the support information of your product by calling the Partner Center Sell API as shown in the following sample request.
+You can programmatically update the support information of your product by calling the [Partner Center Sell API](/apidocs/partner-center-sell#update-support){: external} as shown in the following sample request.
 You can update your support site URL, support contacts, or the support escalation process.
 The example updates the support site URL to `https://my-company.com/support`:

 ```bash
 curl --request PATCH \